-We proxy for "potential market size," or disease-level demand, by a measure of disease burden by country and year.
-The WHO publishes the number of deaths attributed to a disease as recorded by national civil registration systems on an annual basis.
-A better measure would account for how a disease affects quality of life.
-One such measure is the disability-adjusted life year (DALY), which has been controversial because it incorporates subjective judgments about disease severity.
-In addition, estimates of DALYs by the WHO are limited to only a single cross-section, and thus reliance on the available estimates would ignore changes over time in disease prevalence or severity.
-We therefore do not use DALYs.9 In our regressions, we define potential market size as the log of the sum of all deaths from disease d across all countries (or subset of countries, depending on the specification) in year t.
 We faced two main challenges in using the WHO Mortality Data.
-First, the coverage of the dataset is not comprehensive.
-For example, all data is missing for particular countries in some years; coverage of China is not complete; and there is very little information on some least-developed countries such as Afghanistan, Malawi and Madagascar.
+First, the coverage of the data set is not comprehensive.
+For example, all data are missing for particular countries in some years, coverage of China is not complete, and there is very little information on some least developed countries such as Afghanistan, Malawi, and Madagascar.
 Given the limitations on data collection efforts, we are likely to underestimate deaths in the poorest countries.
 We used multiple imputation techniques to deal with the missing values and correct standard errors.
-Rather than estimating a missing value through simulation (i.e. single imputation), multiple imputation involves substituting a set of values that reflect the uncertainty about the predictions of the missing values.
-The datasets with the imputed values are analyzed and their results are combined to adjust estimates of variance accordingly.
-An important assumption, which cannot be verified, is that the data is missing at random.
-We create five imputed datasets using the EM algorithm with the MI procedure in SAS.10 Summary statistics for pre- and post-imputation deaths are included in Table 1.
+Rather than estimating a missing value through simulation (i.e., single imputation), multiple imputation involves substituting a set of values that reflect the uncertainty about the predictions of the missing values.
+The data sets with the imputed values are analyzed and their results combined to adjust estimates of variance accordingly.
+An important assumption, which cannot be verified, is that the data are missing at random.
+We create five imputed data sets using the EM algorithm with the MI procedure in SAS.10 Summary statistics for pre- and postimputation deaths are included in table 1.
 Our results are not sensitive to the number of imputations or to the algorithm used.

 Another challenge involved matching disease definitions from the WHO with those in the R&D Focus database.
-The WHO uses the International Classification of Diseases (ICD) codes, while R&D Focus provides indications and therapeutic classifications for each drug development project.
+The WHO uses International Classification of Diseases (ICD) codes, while R&D Focus provides indications and therapeutic classifications for each drug development project.
 For each indication in the R&D Focus database, we identified a likely ICD code using medical dictionaries.
-The most detailed ICD codes in the WHO Mortality Data were not available for a sufficient number of countries or years and were often too specific to match to R&D Focus indications.
+The most detailed ICD codes in the WHO mortality data were not available for a sufficient number of countries or years and were often too specific to match to R&D Focus indications.
 We use instead a condensed list of 84 categories of diseases or conditions that covers everything in the WHO mortality data except "external causes" that are not typically addressed with pharmaceutical therapies, such as car accidents, falls, and intentional self-harm.
-These diseases are listed in Appendix A.11
+These diseases are listed in appendix A in the online supplement.11 affect developing countries; second, new treatments are needed; and finally, no commercial market is thought to exist.
+The list of neglected diseases generated by this categorization includes all the neglected tropical diseases identified by the WHO, as well as those considered by Lanjouw and Cockburn (2001).
+It also includes all the diseases that qualify for a "Priority Review Voucher" in the United States.12 More than 90% of deaths from these diseases occur in countries that are developing and least developed.
+We define all nonneglected diseases as "global."
+Global diseases affect countries of all income levels and include cardiovascular conditions, neurological disorders, and cancer.

 Although there is no official definition, there is widespread agreement about the set of neglected diseases in the health policy and development literatures.
-We categorized a disease as "neglected" using Table 1 of Moran et al. (2009).
-Moran et al. (2009) used a three-step filter to identify neglected diseases: first, the disease must disproportionately affect developing countries; second, new treatments are needed; and finally, no commercial market is thought to exist.
-The list of neglected diseases generated by this categorization includes all the neglected tropical diseases identified by the WHO as well as those considered by Lanjouw and Cockburn (2001).
-It also includes all the diseases that qualify for a "Priority Review Voucher" in the US.12 More than 90% of deaths from these diseases occur in countries that are developing and least developed.
-We define all non-neglected diseases as "global."
-Global diseases affect countries of all income levels, and include cardiovascular conditions, neurological disorders, and cancer.
+We categorized a disease as "neglected" using table 1 of Moran et al. (2009).
+Moran et al. (2009) used a three-step filter to identify neglected diseases: first, the disease must disproportionately